 We got married anyway.
 Happy day.

 As I finished my ancient Near Eastern Studies undergrad, and went on to graduate studies in Semitics, I realized that I had been reading Genesis through modern, western eyes.
 Misreading, actually.
-Now, having done more science, lots of modern and ancient Near Eastern history, and reading Genesis in context, I understand why Joseph Fielding Smith interpreted Genesis as he did, why he was wrong, and also why being wrong here doesn’t really undermine his apostolic authority for me.
+Now, having done more science, lots of modern and ancient Near Eastern history, and reading Genesis literally and in context, I understand why Joseph Fielding Smith interpreted Genesis as he did (see here for text and here for longer video), why he was wrong, and also why being wrong here doesn’t really undermine his apostolic authority for me.

 That’s my story, but it plays out the same way with others.
 Here are two Evangelicals with advanced degrees who used to be YEC preachers but changed their story.